 - accuRx provides communication tools for healthcare professionals and their patients.
 To help UK patients safely get care during the COVID-19 pandemic, they launched video consultations.

 More organizations are doing their part to help people affected

 In light of recent events, many others have thought of creative ways to help.
 From a place to find credible news to access to free cars to drive, these companies are also making a big difference.

 - Hiyacar is a peer-to-peer ridesharing service that provides affordable by-the-hour rental options from local car owners in your area.
 In the areas of London and Brighton, Hiyacar has made its service free to National Health Service (NHS) workers and other key individuals on the front lines.
 Their goal is to assist those who normally take the train or tube to work to keep them healthy and safe.

 - Founded by Deray Mckesson and others, WhileAtHome.org gives people a single place to find credible information during this time, such as food shelters, medical testing, volunteer opportunities, and more.

 - A company dedicated to making construction more efficient, LetsBuild helped a new hospital in Belgium open early.

 - GetCalFresh.org, a service run by Code for America, helps low-income families in California apply for food stamps.
 With the help of our Resolution Bot, they’ve been able to handle a surge in applications from around 1,500 to over 6,000 per day.

 - Tully, a digital debt advisor, are helping people in the UK get access to payment relief from their lenders and service providers if they’ve been financially impacted by COVID-19.

-We will continue to update this list with more stories in the coming weeks.
+We will continue to update this list with more stories from our customers.
 If your company is helping to fight COVID-19, see how we can support you.
-And if you’d like to share your story, send us a note through the Messenger or email us at firstname.lastname@example.org.
+And if you’d like to share your story, send us a note through the Messenger or email us at email@example.com.